ovn-org/ovn-kubernetes/go-controller/README.md

   -cluster-subnet string
      cluster wide IP subnet to use (default: 11.11.0.0/16) -init-master string
-     initialize master, requires the hostname as argument -init-node string
+     initialize master (that watches pods/nodes/services/policies), requires the hostname as argument -init-node string
      initialize node, requires the name that node is registered with in kubernetes cluster -remove-node string
      remove a node from the OVN cluster.
-Requires the name that node is registered with in kubernetes cluster -net-controller
+Requires the name that node is registered with in kubernetes cluster
-     flag to start the central controller that watches pods/services/policies -mtu int
+  -mtu int
      MTU value used for the overlay networks (default: 1400) -conntrack-zone int